-Serdaxin is an extended release formulation of clavulanic acid, which is an ingredient present in antibiotics approved by the FDA.
+We also have two clinical stage central nervous system candidates, Serdaxin and Zoraxel.
 We developed Serdaxin for the treatment of depression and neurodegenerative disorders.
-On November 4, 2011, we released results that the study showed Serdaxin did not demonstrate efficacy compared to a placebo group as measured by the MADRS.
-The study showed that Serdaxin was safe and well tolerated.
-At this point, we are currently not allocating resources to further develop Serdaxin to treat MDD and are looking for partners who will fund the clinical development.
+On November 4, 2011 we released results that the study showed Serdaxin did not demonstrate efficacy compared to a placebo group as measured by the Montgomery Asberg-Depression Rating Scale.
+At this point, we are currently not allocating resources to further the development of Serdaxin and are looking for partners to fund clinical development.